timonwong/prometheus-webhook-dingtalk/README.md

 usage: prometheus-webhook-dingtalk --ding.profile=DING.PROFILE [<flags>]

 Flags:
   -h, --help              Show context-sensitive help (also try --help-long and --help-man).
       --web.listen-address=":8060"
                           The address to listen on for web interface.
       --ding.profile=DING.PROFILE ...
-                         Custom DingTalk profile (can specify multiple times, <profile>=<dingtalk-url>).
+                          Custom DingTalk profile (can be given multiple times, <profile>=<dingtalk-url>).
       --ding.timeout=5s   Timeout for invoking DingTalk webhook.
-      --log.level=info   Only log messages with the given severity or above.
+      --template.file=""  Customized template file (see template/default.tmpl for example) --log.level=info    Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --version           Show application version.

 ```